Trees in Rotterdam in the Autumn of ’21

 Plane trees are beautiful in all seasons.
 But it must be said: in spring and autumn they are outshined by a number of other species with more exuberant colours.
 So, like previous years, let’s make a virtual tour along a number of those other Roffa beauties.

 It took a long time untill the leaves started to change color this year.
 It was not very cold and there was hardly any wind; so the trees remained in a summer mood till well in October.
+And maybe also the wet summer had a beneficial influence.
 But these two gleditsias at the Ferry Harbour were early adaptors: they turned golden yellow while the neighbors pretended it was still August.
 That large boat in the background, by the way, is cruise ship Rotterdam on its maiden call.
 But that’s quite irrelevant in this tour.

 The MacDonalds chestnut